Sun: Our pick

 chapel filled with marine ex-votos.
 From here, walkers may choose either

-a short but steep path or an easier route up to a quiet country road.
-This
+a short but steep path or an easier route up to a quiet country

-leads gently downwards amid vineyards and
+road.
+This leads gently downwards amid vineyards and back to the

 free time to stroll the quaint